George N. Gillett Jr.: North American sports interests

 In 2000, Gillett joined forces with Pat Bowlen and John Elway in a failed attempt to buy the Denver Nuggets of the NBA, Colorado Avalanche of the NHL, and Pepsi Center.
 On January 2, 2001, Gillett bought an 80% interest in the Montreal Canadiens and their home arena, Molson Centre, for US$185 million.
-Prior to the purchase, Gillett had shown interest in the Florida Panthers, New York Islanders, Ottawa Senators, and the Phoenix Coyotes.
+Prior to that purchase, Gillett had shown interest in the Florida Panthers, New York Islanders, Ottawa Senators, and the Phoenix Coyotes.
 Gillett's bid initially raised fears that he might move the NHL's oldest franchise to the United States.
 However, after no other viable offers surfaced from Canadian interests, Molson agreed to Gillett's offer.
 Molson, however, maintained the right of first refusal should Gillett ever sell the team.

 On August 6, 2007, Gillett bought a controlling interest of the NASCAR team Evernham Motorsports from founder Ray Evernham, thereby forming Gillett Evernham Motorsports.
 In January 2009, a merger was completed with fellow NASCAR team Petty Enterprises.
 As a result, GEM was renamed Richard Petty Motorsports.
 Gillett sold his share in the team after the 2010 season.

 On March 27, 2008, Joey Saputo, chairman of USL First Division team Montreal Impact, confirmed talks with Gillett and Major League Soccer for a Montreal franchise.
-While a bid for a franchise was launched with Saputo and Gillett co-heading the venture, as a result of finances, however, the team would rescind the bid later that year on November 22.
+While a bid for a franchise was launched with Saputo and Gillett co-heading the venture, as a result of finances, however, the group would rescind the bid later that year on November 22.

 On June 20, 2009, the Montreal Canadiens confirmed that Gillett had sold the team, along with the Bell Centre and the Gillett Entertainment Group, a Canadian-based sports and entertainment promoter, to the Molson brothers for a reported $550 million (Cdn).
 The deal was concluded on December 1, 2009.